BenW1997/MazeSolver/README.md

 # MazeSolver

-Maze solver robot based on left hand rule.
+Maze solving robot using bluetooth to switch between either the left hand rule or right hand rule.